Goobles/vscode-typescript-angular-plugin/README.md

 ## Inline templates

 For now, **the extension only works with inline templates**.
-Support for external templates is being investigated.
+Support for external templates is being investigated (see [#1](https://github.com/cyrilletuzi/vscode-typescript-angular-plugin/issues/1) if you want to help).

 It's a good occasion to switch to inline templates.
 Here are some reasons why: